My blog – online since 1998

 This blog started out as one of the oldest “personal homepages” of the early internet.

 I first set up a free home page on Xoom, then it struck me how cool it would be to have my own .com domain.
-I checked, and found that bauck.com was available.
+When I found that bauck.com was available, I didn’t have to think twice.
 Voilà!

 Since I had the domain, it made sense to use it for more than just publishing an assignment, so I created some pages coded in HTML, using Windows Notepad.
 Those pages included a short story of my life, my CV and a handful of pictures.
 It basically followed the recipe for the handful of “personal home pages” that tech-savvy people used to have in the late 90s.

 When I discovered the joys of photography around 2003, I started uploading some of my pictures to the site.
-I had already moved to Kenya at the time, and rarely missed out on an opportunity to travel to new places in Africa.
-Back then, pictures online of most places on this marvelous continent were scarce, so when I discovered a thing called Google analytics, I was shocked to see ťhat my site actually attracted thousands of unique visitors monthly.
+By then, I had moved to Kenya, and I rarely missed an opportunity to travel to new places in Africa.
+Back then, pictures online of most places on this marvelous continent were scarce, and my website was among the few with a sizable collection of travel pictures from Africa countries.
+When I discovered a thing called Google Analytics, I was shocked to see ťhat my site actually attracted some 2,000 unique visitors monthly.

 I had even taken the effort to write a few words about some of the places I had visited, and this suddenly placed me among the top Google hits for a lot of places in Kenya, Ethiopa and on Zanzibar.
 At one point, my site would even come up as number 6 when you googled “Nairobi“.

 The concept of blogging was in its infancy at this time, and I was still using static pages, requiring quite some effort for every addition.
 Hence, the site remained limited to a photo gallery, and a handful of travel stories.

 In 2009, I finally started using WordPress, and the pages from my old website entered the era of modern blogging.